piotrmurach/tty-pie/README.md

 TTY::PieChart.new(data: data, left: 50, top: 10)
 ```

-### 2.4 radius
+### 2.5 radius

-By default a pie chart is rendered with a `10`radius, you can change this using the `:radius` keyword:
+By default, a pie chart is rendered with a radius of `10`, you can change this using the `:radius` keyword:

 ```ruby
 TTY::PieChart.new(data: data, radius: 5)